 Mitigation Planning may be proposed or required after initial studies have been completed showing that a proposed project will have a significant adverse impact on the environment.
 Mitigation of biological resources is an attempt to rectify some or all negative project impacts via project modifications and on-site actions (restoration work), or off-site restoration or protection of land having substantially similar biological resources.

-Land Management Planning requires knowledge of the area’s natural history, presence or absence of any rare or threatened/endangered flora and fauna, and management goals which may be impacted by local residents, co-managers, local agency and community partners, as well as by compliance with federal, state and local environmental regulations.
-A Land Management Plan is not the same as an Initial Study, or Environmental Assessment, but the data gathered to produce a Land Management Plan may be used in these reports.
+Land Management Planning.
+This could be Preserve Design and Management or Trail and Open Space Design.
+This planning requires knowledge of the area’s natural history, presence or absence of any rare or threatened/endangered flora and fauna, and management goals which may be impacted by local residents, co-managers, local agency and community partners, as well as by compliance with federal, state and local environmental regulations.
+Creating a Land Management Plan is not the same as an Initial Study, or Environmental Assessment, but the data gathered to produce a Land Management Plan may be used in these reports.
 There are numerous benefits to having a written Land Management Plan:

 - The process helps determine short and long-term conservation priorities, frame decisions, and focus efforts.